 Hip Replacement Surgery (Mako® Robotic-assisted)

-The joint replacement centre at Sulis Hospital Bath is made up of expert orthopaedic hip surgeons who work alongside highly experiences nurse, radiologists and nursing staff to deliver outstanding care to our patients.
+The joint replacement centre at Sulis Hospital Bath is made up of expert orthopaedic hip surgeons who work alongside highly experienced nurses, radiologists and nursing staff to deliver outstanding care to our patients.
 The use of the innovative Mako robotic arm system assists our surgeons during total hip replacement surgery.

 The use of Stryker's Mako robotic-arm assisted surgery has transformed Sulis Hospital's Joint Replacement Clinic in Bath.
 The innovative approach to joint replacement surgery offers a greater level of alignment and positioning during surgery, which results in a faster recovery and reduced post-operative pain.